Look forward to meal times again

 As demand grew, Joanne kept adding recipes and experimenting with new flavours.
 She formed partnerships with local farmers and suppliers, and expanded into premade breakfasts, lunches and salads – even holiday feasts, as the customers who loved her everyday meals asked her for more ways to free up time from shopping and meal preparation.

-Her and team recently moved from Richmond, into their new home in Langley, where the Fresh Gourmet TakeAway has operated for over 10 years.
+Joanne and her team recently moved from Richmond, into their new home in Langley, where the Fresh Gourmet TakeAway has operated for over 10 years.
 Bringing that experience into the team, they now have over 100 menu items to choose from for anyone looking for delicious food with no prep and no fuss.

-We prepare our food with local love
+Our Partners – We prepare our food with local love

 We’re cooking up something special